vsc55/ombi_sqlite_mysql/README.md

 [Go Up](#migration-procedure)

 ## 7. F.A.Q.
+(Frequently Asked Questions)

-**P: Errors appear in the verification of the migrated data saying that there is more data in SQLite than in MySQL or vice versa.**
+**P:** Errors appear in the verification of the migrated data saying that there is more data in SQLite than in MySQL or vice versa.

 ```bash
 - Running   [############################################################] 9242/9242
 - [!!] -> __efmigrationshistory -> [SQLite (0) / MySQL (41)] = -41